Finnish American Folk School

 - Early registration access to upcoming clay classes

 WHEN: Members can access the studio Monday through Saturday, 9am-9pm.
+New members must participate in a studio orientation before beginning work.

 COST: $100 per month plus $2/lb for clay.
 In addition to use of the studio, this cost includes the cost of glaze and firing.
 Monthly payment must be received before the 1st of the month.